-Poland’s western metropolis is located just five kilometers from the German border and its proximity to the border alone makes it an ideal destination for an excursion, if You are German of course.
-Despite its 400,000 inhabitants, the port city on the Westoder is relaxed and quiet.
-The most important sight is the Szczecin Castle in Renaissance style, the former residence of the Dukes of Pomerania.
-The St. James’ Cathedral in the style of brick Gothic is one of the largest churches in the region, only a few years ago it received its new spire.
+Poland’s western city of Szczecin is just five kilometres from the German border and its proximity to the border makes it an ideal destination for an excursion.
+Despite its 400,000 inhabitants, the port city on the West Oder is relaxed and quiet.
+The most important sight is the Renaissance-style Szczecin Castle, the former residence of the Dukes of Pomerania.
+St James’ Cathedral in the brick Gothic style is one of the largest churches in the region, and only a few years ago it received its new spire.

 Architecture fans should definitely visit the Philharmonic Hall.
 Opened in 2015, the sensational building has unique acoustics and has been awarded several important architectural prizes.
 But one of my personal favorites are the Wały Chrobrego, an ensemble of several buildings.
 From here you have a wonderful view of the water.
 Of course, Szczecin belongs on every list of the most beautiful Pomerania Poland sights!